Garden Advice

 The Fraser Fir (Abies fraseri) is distinguishable from the otherwise fairly similar Norway Spruce by being slightly slimmer and having a very faint and rather pleasant blue tint to its slightly darker pine needles.

-If you want to successfully plant a Christmas tree outside, you need to do what you can to minimise the shock of transplantation.
+If you want to plant a Christmas tree outside successfully, you need to do what you can to minimise the shock of transplantation.
+This means keeping your tree cooler and very well watered when it’s indoors.

 You might also want to move the tree to your garage or a cold greenhouse for a little while before planting – if possible – if the weather is particularly cold.